AlbertHansen/TripleModularRedundancyTool_developer_guide/main_script.md

 ## Usage/flow

-This is the main script, wherefrom all other scripts and functions are directly or indeirectly called.
+This is the main script, wherefrom all other scripts and functions are directly or indirectly called.
 This means it is called only once!
 The flowchart is shown in the figure below.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="figures/dark-mode/flowchart_v3.drawio.svg">